tordevries/debuggr/README.md

 A Boolean value which, if true, will start with the line numbers showing on the left, rather than hidden.
 The default is true.

 #### startWithColsOn
-A Boolean value which, if true, will start with the column lines every 10 characters, with numbers, rather than hidden.
+A Boolean value which, if true, will start with the column markers showing every 10 characters, rather than hidden.
 The default is true.

 #### showDebuggrLink
 A Boolean value which, if true, includes a link in the options menu to this project's Github page.
 The default is true.